 There are several different types of secure glazing.
 Laminated, toughened or security glass are all resistant to smashing.

 In general, though, secure windows force would-be burglars to break the glass, which makes noise and increases the chance of getting caught.
 Often a burglar will give up rather than smash through glass.

 There are different locking mechanisms which provide security to double glazed windows.
 All windows accessible from the ground floor should have a key operated lock.

 More secure locking mechanisms use multipoint locks and shoot bolt locks for enhanced security.

 Internal beading is a method of fitting the glass to the frame.
 Glass which uses internal beading can’t be levered out of the frame from the outside.
 Because of this, it’s a more secure type of double glazing.

 Most new windows are internally beaded, while lots of old windows use an older design.
 Usually, this design does not have the same level of security.

 The strength of the frame construction is also important to the security of double glazing.
 Choose windows with tough frames.
 Aluminium, wood and uPVC can all be very secure.
 It’s best to make a decision based on the quality of the frame rather than the material.

 All of these features of double glazing security are important.
-If you’re worried about your windows this Home Security Month, double glazing companies offer lots of advice about the security of your current windows.
+If you’re worried about your windows this Home Security Month, speak to one of our local double glazing installers who can offer lots of advice about the security of your current windows.

 We love hearing from you – tweet your top home security tips to us @quotatis.